-Corn trade is 13 to 15 cents lower, beans are 13 to 21 cents lower and wheat
+Corn trade is narrowly mixed; beans are 3 cents to 4 cents higher and wheat

 David M. Fiala

 The U.S. stock market is firmer with the S&P up 25.
 The dollar index is 10

 points higher.
 Interest rate products are firmer.
 Energies are mixed with crude